xenia-manager/Optimized-Settings/README.md

-# Optimized Settings

-This repo stores all of the optimized settings for the games on Xenia (Specifically Xenia Canary)

-# Currently supported games
+# List of games with optimized settings

 <table align="center">
   <tr>